liaq192/VSUMM/README.md

 | 4  | video_3  | 35.2%  | 35.2%  |
 | 5  | video_4  | 54.4%  | 47.7%  |

-## The Algorithm uses preprocessed data as its input .
+#### The Algorithm uses preprocessed data as its input .
-Right now , working on getting from raw data to output.
+Right now , working on getting from raw data to output + into matrix that what causes these changes.